 We admire that Japanese immigrants founded the Kiyokawa Family Orchards and Fruit Stand is a family-owned and operated orchard that is part of the Fruit Loop circuit.
 Family-owned and operated, the farm survived its owners being sent to an internment camp during WWII.
 They’re also well known locally because they participate in 15 farmers markets throughout the region.
 As at most other u-pick farms, call ahead to check their hours and if they are allowing guests to pick their own fruit this season.
 The Kiyokawa clan credit the area’s rich soil and glacier-fed water supply with enabling them to grow 150 distinct varieties of apples, pears and Asian pears.
 It’s still run traditionally so the kids will enjoy seeing the “old school” way of farming.
 Note that dogs on leash are only allowed in the u-pick areas because they might frighten the farm’s animals.

 Mt.
-View Orchards is a 50-acre apple and pear farm, open daily from July to October.
+View Orchards is a 50-acre apple and pear farm, typically open daily from July to October.
 Like Kiyokawa, it has spectacular views of Mt.
-Hood from every tree.
-They sell both their own picked, or for you to pick, variety of fruits including prunes, peaches, grapes and pumpkins.
-Check their website for a calendar of special fall events, farm to table dinners and for news of the popular Carlos the Steer.
+Hood from every tree and admission is free.
+They sell both their own picked, or for you to pick, variety of fruits including prunes, cherries, peaches, grapes and pumpkins.
+Check their website for a calendar of special fall events, wine tastings, farm to table dinners and more.

 Oregon Favorites for Families Pick Your Own Farms Directory